fzingg/hyperloop-showcase-heroku/README.md

 heroku local web
 ```

-Browse http://localhost:5000 with 2 different browsers and add a new Event record and see if it's pushed on the 2 browsers.
+Browse to http://localhost:5000 with 2 different browsers and add a new Event.
+Both browsers should update the view with this new Event.

-#### Push and test HEROKU server
+#### Push and test Heroku server

 ```
 git add .